brewaa/stellar-checkout/README.md

 # StellarCheckout

-A javascript plugin that allows web sites to accept payments via the Stellar blockchain.

-This project aims to make it easier for web masters to integrate their web site with the Stellar.org blockchain and accept payments in lumens.
+A javascript plugin that integrates web sites with the Stellar.org blockchain so merchants can accept payments in lumens.

-StellarCheckout is ideal for any site that has a shopping cart and it can also be used as a standalone payment form.

 ## Installation